borbware/unity-basics-course/project-management/4-scrum.md

 * Scrum gives ***agency*** to team members: meeting the goal is a team effort
 * Scrum creates ***transparency***: problems get addressed early
 * Scrum isn't magic: you need to continuously enforce its practices in action
+* Scrum facilitates communication, but doesn't solve any problems for you!

 ---
 * ***Cross-discipline teams***: Enables teams to deliver features and mechanics that have clear value